stebogit/wsu-cps/README.md

  server, hosted by [Cybersource](https://www.cybersource.com).

 So, when it is time to collect a payment from a customer, your application re-directs to the CPS secure web page.
- After collecting the payment from the customer, the system re-directs back to your application and you can process the result of the payment (e.g. displaying a receipt to the customer, crediting the customer’s account, initiating shipment processes, etc.).
+ After collecting the payment from the customer, the system redirects back to your application and you can process the result of the payment (e.g. displaying a receipt to the customer, crediting the customer’s account, initiating shipment processes, etc.).